See a list of Auto Body Programs by Clicking Here!

 Auto Body Schools Near Me

-A variety of auto body schools can be found near you.
-With MatchCollege, you can find schools below on this resource page or by using our proprietary matching portal here.
+A variety of auto body schools can be found online or on a college campus near you.
+With MatchCollege, you can find schools below on this resource page or by using our proprietary matching portal.
 In either case, you can simply find schools that fit your goals and budget by requesting information with a few clicks without visiting each school or picking up the phone.
-After receiving information packets from your chosen schools, align the offerings with your priority list and narrow down your list to a handful of programs.
+After receiving information packets from your chosen schools, align the offerings with your priority list and narrow down your current list to a handful of programs.

-Next, you will need to contact those specific schools to gather additional information about their programs, application process, classes, and financial aid offerings.
+Next, you will need to contact those specific schools to gather additional information about their programs, application process, tuition, student center, academic calendar, classes, hours of operation, staff qualifications, scholarship opportunities, application deadline, library hours, admissions qualifications, student counseling services, campus assessment, and financial aid offerings.
 Last, you will apply to on-site or online schools that fit you best to earn a degree or certificate of completion before starting work.

 In order to become an auto body tech or collision repair specialist, you will need to complete a formalized training program.
 A recent survey of auto body technicians suggests formal education through a college or trade school best prepares you for work in the field.
 Formal education typically comes in one of two ways from an accredited college or trade school: certificate programs or degree programs.

-Certificate programs in auto body are typically 6-18 month programs provide students with the essentials of auto body and collision repair.
-Certificate programs in auto body are earned from a trade school, college, community college, vocational school, or technical institute.
-Degree programs, on the other hand, are 2-year associate degrees that typically include general education courses plus core curriculum in auto body.
-Courses will vary from school to school but often include core classes in:
+Certificate programs in auto body are typically 6-18 month programs provide students with the essentials of an auto body and collision repair program.
+Certificate programs in auto body are earned after high school from a trade school, college, community college, vocational technology school, or technical institute.
+Degree programs are often 2-year Associate of Applied Science (AAS) degrees that include general education courses plus core curriculum in auto body.
+Academic support will vary by school but often include core classes in:

 - Engine Management Systems – engine theory, service information systems, engine inspection, cooling systems, environmental management, starting systems, batteries, and electrical systems